 When it comes to window projections, there are no rules – if it’s got glass or plastic (or space where glass or plastic could be) and you’ve got the room to point your projector at it, you can project onto it!
 And we’re not kidding – we’ve even seen people set up short-throw projectors inside of their (completely dry) showers and use our decorations to scare the pants off of party guests.
 If you can think of a window that would make a great space for a scare, get creative!
 Or, as you can see in the example above, there is no reason why you can’t choose to project an AtmosFX Decoration into your house!

 Picking a projection material

 It seems obvious, but to display onto a window, you have to use a piece of material to capture the light you are projecting.
 After all, if you were to project directly onto clear glass, the light would pass right through.
 The trick is to find something that captures your projection while still allowing enough of the image to pass through on the other side.

 Essentially, you want a material that is semi-translucent to act as a screen on your window.
 This allows you to keep your projector safely inside while everyone on the outside can marvel at the mysterious goings-on inside your home or business.

 While there are many materials out there that work great for projecting, we offer two different AtmosFX-tested-and-approved options that have been designed specifically for digital decorating.

 AtmosFX Window Projection Material

-New for this year, this material is designed to be inexpensive and durable for years of use.
+This material is designed to be inexpensive and durable for years of use.
 Since it’s a semi-translucent sheet of nylon, it does not adhere directly to your window by static cling.
 The material is light enough that you can use the four included peel-and-stick hang tags to put it on your window or window frame, or you can even tape it directly onto your window.
 Four corner grommets makes hanging your material even easier.